chrisjmckeown/Code_Quiz/README.md

 Compare score with your peers.

 This app runs in the browser and featuring dynamically updated HTML and CSS powered by JavaScript.
-It includes the use of localStorage to save highest scores
+It includes the use of localStorage to save highest scores.

 It features a clean and polished user responsive interface, adapting to 992, 768, and 400 wide screens and wider screen sizes.